jhancd10/Position-Management-System/Backend/README.md

 ## Project Overview

 **PositionManagement** is a Clean Architecture solution built with .NET 8 that provides a modular, maintainable system for managing job positions with full CRUD operations.
-It uses:
+It incorporates:

+- **Generic Repository Pattern** with EF Core for reusable data access, including optional includes on `GetByIdAsync`.
+- **Application Services** for business logic and validations (e.g., uniqueness constraints).
-- **CQRS** via MediatR for commands and queries
+- **CQRS** via MediatR for commands and queries.
-- **FluentValidation** for request validation
+- **FluentValidation** for request validation.
-- **EF Core In-Memory** for persistence during development and testing
+- **EF Core In-Memory** provider for persistence in development and testing.
-- **Global exception handling** and security middlewares
+- **Global Exception Handling** and **API Key Security** via custom middleware.
-- **Pipeline behaviors** for logging and performance metrics
+- **Pipeline Behaviors** for logging and performance metrics.
-- **Dependency injection extensions** for modular setup
+- **Dependency Injection Extensions** for modular service registration.

 ## Repository Structure